Xponents

 Java versus Python Libraries

-Python and Java functionality overlaps but is still drastically differe.
+Python and Java functionality overlaps but is still drastically differ.
 The Core API resembles the Python library somewhat.
+The primary NLP/geocoding work is done in the Xponents SDK proper, whereas the other modules support that work as utilities and foundational data classes, etc.

 Setup